ananyanarang-code404/mastery-service/WRITEUP.md

 I would be comfortable explaining and defending the current implementation, but if this were being moved to a larger production setup, concurrency is the first area I would investigate further.

-7. AI tool use
+## 7. AI tool use

-I used GitHub Copilot to help me understand the starter repository and break the assignment into smaller phases.
-I then reviewed the proposed approach, made decisions about the implementation, and implemented and tested each phase separately.
+Which parts, if any, did you use an AI coding assistant for?
+What did you have to fix, reject, or rework from what it gave you?

-I also used ChatGPT and GitHub Copilot for additional tests.
-After implementing the main requirements, I used them to identify edge cases and add tests around things such as the rate-limit boundary, invalid requests not consuming the quota, flaky AI behavior, milestone re-crossing, crash-before-commit behavior, and database state after a restart.
+I used GitHub Copilot and OpenCode during development to help me understand the starter repository, break the assignment into smaller phases, and work through the implementation.
+I reviewed the proposed approaches, made the implementation decisions, and implemented and tested each phase separately.

-The additional testing helped me check cases beyond the basic successful request flow, particularly around failure and boundary conditions.
+I used an AI coding assistant throughout the implementation for debugging, code review, and identifying edge cases.
+It helped identify issues such as create_tables() not being connected to FastAPI startup, the non-atomic rate-limit check allowing concurrent requests to exceed the limit, and the second database commit potentially returning 500 after an attempt was already recorded.
+I reviewed and verified these findings against the requirements and tests, rather than accepting the AI output blindly.